mhdzy/SSLboard/README.md

     github.com/golang/protobuf
     github.com/boltdb/bolt

-We use grpc (Google's Remote Procedure Calls) to simplify the interaction between the client and the server.
+We use `grpc` (Remote Procedure Calls) to simplify the interaction between the client and the server.

-We use grpc/credentials to create transport credentials based on TLS.
+We use `grpc/credentials` to create transport credentials based on TLS.

-We use crypto/ssh/terminal to securely read passwords from the command line (not showing pwd characters == 'securely')
+We use `crypto/ssh/terminal` to securely read passwords from the command line (not showing pwd characters == 'securely')

-We use crypto/bcrypt for salting and hashing our passwords.
+We use `crypto/bcrypt` for salting and hashing our passwords server-side.

-We use github.com/golang/protobuf and a .proto file to implement our grpc service, which is compiled with the command 'protoc'.
+We use `github.com/golang/protobuf` and a .proto file to implement our grpc service, which is compiled into a .go file (found in SSLboard/pb) with the command 'protoc' (not included in this project).

-We use github.com/boltdb/bolt as a back-end database, a key-value pair which uses 'buckets' for organization.
+We use `github.com/boltdb/bolt` as a back-end database, a key-value pair which uses 'buckets' for organization.

 ## Design

 First, we implemented a simple client/server model in Go, using TLS sockets and openSSL to generate a certificate and a key.
 Then, we added GRPC functionality to simplify remote calls and eliminate parsing using delimiters (which could appear in a command, group name, message, and break our code).
-Once we had the basic structures set up, we added input via terminal: (username, password) verification, accepting a command (<CMD> <GRP> <MSG>), parsed that command, and sent a corresponding RPC to the correct server-side function in /server/service.go.
+Once we had the basic structures set up, we added input via terminal: (username, password) verification, accepting a command (<CMD> <GRP> <MSG>), parsed that command, and sent a corresponding RPC to the correct server-side function in `/server/service.go`.

-We used the structs auto-generated by 'protoc' (Message and Credentials structs) to send our complex messages over the pipe.
-You can directly view the result of the /pb/SSLboard.proto compilation in /pb/SSLboard.pb.go.
+We used the structs auto-generated by `protoc` (Message and Credentials structs) to send our complex messages over the pipe.
+You can directly view the result of the `/pb/SSLboard.proto` compilation in `/pb/SSLboard.pb.go`.
 This eliminated the need for delimitation and Read/Write calls over the TLS socket.

-Then, we implemented our database to handle all calls for GET and POST.
+Then, we implemented our database to handle all calls for `GET` and `POST`.
 We store username-sessionTokenID as key-value pairs to validate that an RPC is being called by an authenticated (logged-in) user.
 If the database fails to find a match, the RPC was made by a non-authenticated user.
 We use a separate bucket (group) for each group name.
 If the bucket does not exist, the group does not exist.

-With GET calls, our service fetches all known messages in a certain group (bucket) and returns them to the client to quickly output to the terminal.
+With `GET` calls, our service fetches all known messages in a certain group (bucket) and returns them to the client to quickly output to the terminal.
 If the <GRP> specified does not exist, an error will be returned.

-With POST calls, our service opens a bucket to the <GRP> specified in the command arguments (error on non-existent bucket), and then appends the message to the end of the bucket.
+With `POST` calls, our service opens a bucket to the <GRP> specified in the command arguments (error on non-existent bucket), and then appends the message to the end of the bucket.
 On success, a success message will be returned, and on a non-existent group name, an error will be returned.

 #### GRPC

-We setup a service, outlined in server/service.go, to handle remote calls.
-In server.go, we have a main method that initiates a grpc service and then calls Serve(), which allows the grpc module to activate and handle requests.
+We setup a service, outlined in `/server/service.go`, to handle remote calls.
+In server.go, we have a main method that initiates a `grpc service` and then calls `Serve()`, which allows the grpc module to activate and handle requests.
+When an RPC is made, grpc interprets the call and spawns a thread in the service to handle the function call (automatically).
+This simplifies multi-threading for us.
+Alternatively, we could have run a command `go funcName()`, which is Go's way to spawn a thread, however grpc handles all of this for us.
+We have a very good understanding of multi-threading from the CS 214 and 416 experiences, so we felt comfortable abstracting this step of the process.
 Client-side, we open a connection to the corresponding grpc server, and get handed back an object which allows us to make 'local calls' on the struct, which are interpreted by grpc and handed to the service to execute.

 ## Challenges